CWood-sdf/spaceport.nvim/README.md

 - replaceHome: This option is just a more specific version of replaceDirs, it makes it so that the home directory is replaced with `~`
 - lastViewTime: This option makes it so that there are not a lot of directories on the screen (which can look kind of ugly).
 There is also a functional purpose for this, if a directory is number 50, it would be faster to find it by using telescope than by scrolling through the list
 - maxRecentFiles: This option is just a different version of lastViewTime
+- icons: This option can be enabled to show file and directory icons for entries or can be set for custom icons.
 - shortcuts: This option is to enable true speed (AKA get to your project before spaceport can even render speed).
   For some directories, even typing `1p` is too slow, sometimes I just want to instantly be at a directory.
   This option is a 2d array, but the important thing is that the second element is a _lua match string_ and not an absolute directory.